Dr. Fabian Wolk, Ph.D., M.Sc. – President, Co-Founder

 Nicole Dovak – Administrative Assistant

 Nicole joins us with a background of working in the travel industry.
 Her years of working as a travel agent have helped to hone administrative and customer service skills that help to keep our office organized and running smoothly.
-When Nicole isn’t at Rockland, she likes to spend time hiking, checking out live music, and practicing yoga.
+When Nicole isn’t at Rockland, she likes to spend time writing, checking out live music, and practicing yoga.

 Jean-Philippe Juteau B.Sc. – Software Developer